August 30, 2024 · fp, go and language

 return :: a -> m a

-Now, my Monad elevator pitch is over.
-Time to take it for a spin with the Result and Event Monads.
+Now that my Monad elevator pitch is over, it's time to take them for a spin with the Result and Event Monads.

 Result

-A Result represents a computation that either yields a value of type A or an error:
+A Result represents a computation that either yields a value of type A or an error—in other words, a computation that either succeeds or fails.

 type Result[A any] func(context.Context) (A, error)